Activists: Iran conservationists get prison time amid unrest

-DUBAI, United Arab Emirates (AP) - Activists say Iran has sentenced six conservationists to prison in an internationally criticized trial as unrest continues in parts of the country.
+DUBAI, United Arab Emirates (AP) - Six conservationists working to save the critically endangered Asiatic cheetah have been sentenced to prison on internationally criticized espionage charges in Iran, activists said Thursday, even as protests and unrest continue in parts of the country amid a government-imposed internet shutdown.

+The case against members of the nonprofit Persian Wildlife Heritage Foundation show how spying charges and convictions can be levied against dual nationals and those with Western ties in Iran in closed-door trials before its Revolutionary Court.

+News of the cases comes after demonstrations against government-set gasoline prices rising turned violent in Iran, killing at least 106 people, according to Amnesty International.

+Iran disputes that figure without offering its own and has turned off the internet across the country, making it difficult to reach those where protests go on.
+A U.N. office earlier said it feared the unrest may have killed “a significant number of people.”

-The New York-based Center for Human Rights in Iran said Thursday that those convicted face six to 10 years in prison.
-It says two others have yet to hear verdicts from Iran’s Revolutionary Court.
+The New York-based Center for Human Rights in Iran said Thursday that the convicted conservationists face six to 10 years in prison for “contacts with the U.S. enemy state.”
+Two others have yet to hear verdicts, it said.

+The conservationists found themselves arrested over their use of camera traps to track the cheetahs, a common tool of wildlife experts.

 One of the conservationists, Iranian-Canadian citizen Kavous Seyed Emami, died in disputed circumstances in prison in February 2018 awaiting trial.
 His widow then was blocked from flying out of Iran, but later made it out.